RealVeganCheese/gogo-labeler/README.md

 It has two modes: One for generating address labels only and one for purchasing pre-paid USPS package shipping labels using the [easypost](https://www.easypost.com/) API.

+The idea is that you can print address labels for all letters weighing under 1 oz (for shipping e.g. stickers).
+Print one stack of address labels for all international destinations and another for all national destinations.
+USPS sells one type of stamp that works for all national < 1 oz letters and another that works for all international < 1 oz letters, so it is easy to slap on an address label and a stamp on each letter.

+For packages the postage isn't so simple and here you can buy and print the pre-paid USPS package shipping labels.

 The address labels can be printed using a Brother QL570 printer and the [ql570](https://github.com/sudomesh/ql570) print utility (use the narrow 29 mm label type).

 To print the package shipping labels you probably want a 4x6" shipping label printer.
 We've used the Zebra ZPL 500 Plus and it works well.